YeongBean/mobile-virtual-bank/README.md

 This app has two important characteristics.

 First, this app doesn't support auto record.

-Second, this app will not give you any kind of economic benefits or comforts.
+Second, this app will not give you any kind of economic benefits or actual comforts.

 Because this app is for recording your abandoned expenditure.